Last updated: 9/12/2024

 Indolent systemic mastocytosis

 Systemic mastocytosis is the main form of mastocytosis observed in adults whereas it is rarer in children.
-Systemic disease is defined by demonstration of pathologic accumulation of mast cells in a tissue other than skin (most commonly bone marrow).
+Systemic disease is defined by pathologic accumulation of mast cells in a tissue other than skin (most commonly bone marrow).
 Indolent systemic mastocytosis is generally associated with low mast cell burden and presence of mediator-related symptoms.
 Most patients also have maculopapular skin lesions.
 Some patients may present with an enlarged liver or spleen and the gastrointestinal tract may also be affected.
-Life expectancy in ISM is comparable to general population with low risk of progression (approximately 3-5%) to a more advanced form.
+Life expectancy in ISM is comparable to the general population with low risk of progression (approximately 3-5%) to a more advanced form.

 Systemic smoldering mastocytosis